rolling-scopes-school/tasks/angular/mentoring/mentoring-roadmap.md

 1. Help students find teammates within your group.
 2. Guide them through creating the team in [RS App → Team Distribution](https://app.rs.school/).
-3. Explain how to choose a project (CryptoTrade / ShopFront / MusicFlow) — see [PROJECTS.md](../tasks/angular-team-task/PROJECTS.md).
+3. Explain how to choose a project (CryptoTrade / ShopFront / MusicFlow) or help students design their own project that satisfies the requirements of all 4 sprints — see [PROJECTS.md](../tasks/angular-team-task/PROJECTS.md).
 4. Walk students through the task structure: sprints, checkpoints, diary, scoring.
 5. Make sure every student understands:
    - The importance of the [development diary](../tasks/angular-team-task/DEVELOPMENT_DIARY.md) (mandatory for sprint interview admission).